adalessa/laravel-nvim-docs/source/docs/route-info.md

 app:instance("route_info_view", route_info_view)
 ```

-after this code is executed the plugin will use this new definition of the route_info_view, no need to reboot,
+After this code is executed the plugin will use this new definition of the route_info_view, no need to reboot,
-this makes it testing it faster, you just need to focus the buffer again to trigger the autocommand.
+this makes testing faster, as you just need to focus the buffer again to trigger the autocommand.
 This verions looks like

 ![route_info_custom](/assets/img/route_info_custom.png)